-When a cohabiting relationship breaks down, there is no specific statute – Act of Parliament – which governs how to approach a dispute between the parties.
-The parties must do their best to agree or negotiate how to divide their assets and consider how property or trust laws may apply.
+When a cohabiting relationship breaks down, there is no specific law which governs how to approach a dispute between the parties.
+They must do their best to negotiate or agree how to divide their assets, and consider how property or trust laws may apply.

-Often there is a property.
-If registered in joint names then the presumption is that the parties own it in equal shares but if one party doesn’t agree to sell, believes they’ve made a greater financial contribution and seeks a share of more than one half and/or simply won’t move out, then a dispute arises.
-If the property is registered in the sole name of one party, the person not named on the title of the property will have to prove that they are entitled to a share of capital.
-Proof of entitlement relies primarily upon financial contribution only and the intention of the parties.
-Other factors such as the length of time cohabiting, looking after the children or running the household are not, by themselves, a basis of financial entitlement in a cohabitation dispute.
+Often there is a property involved.
+If it is registered in joint names, then the presumption is that the parties own it in equal shares.
+But if one party doesn’t agree to sell; believes they’ve made a greater financial contribution and seeks a share of more than one half; and/or simply won’t move out, then a dispute arises.
+If the property is registered in the sole name of one party, the person not named will have to prove they are entitled to a share of capital.
+Proof relies mainly upon financial contribution and the intention of the parties.
+Other factors, such as the length of time cohabiting; looking after the children; or running the household are not, by themselves, a basis of financial entitlement.

-The Act which governs how to make an application to the Court to address a property dispute in this type of case is the Trust of Land and Appointment of Trustees Act 1996, it is complex and can be costly.
-You should obtain advice early on about your particular circumstances.
+The act which governs how to make an application to the court to address a property dispute in this type of case is the Trust of Land and Appointment of Trustees Act 1996.
+The process is complex and can be costly, so you should seek advice early on about your particular circumstances.

 Get in touch